Course Introduction to Programming

 3. Check the corresponding option:

-Figure 11 : View of the VSCode settings
+Figure 9 : View of the VSCode Configuration

 What is CodeBlocks?

-CodeBlocks is an IDE for programming in some programming languages, including the C language.
-IDEs are programs that facilitate the coding of programs, and they come with tools that make programming easier, and they already come with the compiler included.
+CodeBlocks is an IDE for programming in several programming languages, including the C language.
+IDEs are programs that facilitate the coding of programs; IDEs have tools that make programming easier, and they already come with the compiler included.

 Installing CodeBlocks.

-To download CodeBlocks, go to the official CodeBlocks website.
+To download CodeBlocks, access the official CodeBlocks website.
 You will be redirected to a page like this:

 Figure 12